TheCyberLocal/AskCodeium.py/docs/pypi_docs.md

 - **Simplicity:** Easy setup and implementation process for developers, with clear documentation and examples.
 - **Thread Context:** Allows applications to maintain the context of conversations across multiple queries.
-- **FREE:** There are many other AI chat APIs available, but what makes AskCodeium unique is its free and open-source nature.
+- **Open Source and Free:** There are many other AI chat APIs available, but what makes AskCodeium unique is its open-source and free nature.
+- **Multiligual Availability:** AskCodeium allows developers to interact with the API across languages.

 ## 🎯 Project Mission